-Inflammation is not a disease, but it is a big health problem that appears to be at the root of all sorts of conditions: asthma, allergies, autoimmune disorders and many issues to do with aging.
+Inflammation isn't a disease, but it's a big health problem that appears to be at the root of all sorts of conditions: asthma, allergies, autoimmune disorders and many issues to do with aging.

 But how does inflammation relate to conditions like heart disease, stroke and cancer — is it a cause or an effect?

 Chicken or the egg?

 "Acutely we know inflammation is the body’s natural response to an injury or an outside irritation," says Jaspreet Mundeir, ND, a naturopathic physician based in Walnut Creek, California.
 If we want our body to mount an immune response, and we do, inflammation is what brings needed resources to the area where it fights infection or gets rid of an injury to help in the healing process, she said.

 If you fall and hit your knee, inflammation occurs.
 You can also have inflammation in response to a virus or bacteria with congestion and nasal swelling.
 That’s an inflammatory response to a foreign body.
 These are examples of acute inflammation.

 "You can also have chronic inflammation when there is an overreaction by the immune system," says Christina Shannon, ND, clinical director of naturopathic medicine at cancer treatment centers of America at Midwestern Regional Medical Center.
 Many autoimmune disorders like lupus and rheumatoid arthritis result in the immune system responding repeatedly to inflammatory attacks.